voken1/docs/contributing/donate.rst

 Donate
 ======

-Investing, buying, and holding :ref:`vnet_token` is the best way to support us, and of course, you can donate any amount.
+Investing, buying, and holding :ref:`voken` is the best way to support us, and of course, you can donate any amount.

 Your purchase or donation will help us continue to deepen our development and upgrade the open ecosystem.

-You can participate in :ref:`sale`, or donate with crypto-currency ETH to the following address:
+You can participate in :ref:`voken_sale`, or donate with crypto-currency ETH to this following address:

 .. image:: /_static/contract/qrcode_donate.png